Episodes: science

 Science Entrepreneurship and Turning Waste into Resources with Dr Kandis Leslie Gilliard-AbdulAziz

-DNA: The Code of Life and Diversity for Innovation with Dr Parwinder Kaur
+DNA - The Code of Life and Diversity for Innovation with Dr Parwinder Kaur

 DNA is cool.
 It's the code of life and who we are at a biological level.
 Know what else is cool?
 Open-source DNA, for animal conservation.
 Dr Parwinder Kaur, an award-winning scientist, and entrepreneur.
-Come join us as we speak about how Parwinder uses her talents in biotechnology and genetics for conservation, and creating sustainable solutions through interdisciplinary innovation.
+Join us as we speak about how Parwinder uses her talents in biotechnology and genetics for conservation, and creating sustainable solutions through interdisciplinary innovation.

-Episode #51 • 26 Nov 2022
+26 Nov 2022

 Satellites, Wildfires, and Geography as Home Economics on a Global Scale with Dr Jessica McCarty